 take notes and create an annotated bibliography

-Note: this chapter contains a Library Research Homework Assignment as part of the practice for this section, so budget extra time to choose and narrow your topic.
+Note: this chapter contains a Library Research Assignment as part of the practice for this section, so budget extra time to choose and narrow your topic.

 I live in the high desert mountains of the West surrounded by ranchers and cowboys.
 Cowboys and cowgirls are tough.
 Finding and evaluating sources is tough.
 So I'm going to teach you how to find and evaluate sources western style, like a cowboy or cowgirl.
 So you can be tough, too.

 If a cowgirl wants to buy a horse, she first decides what kind she wants—there's a big difference between a hard-working quarter horse and a tall, speedy thoroughbred.
 Then she finds out who's selling, checks out the horse's condition, learns about its heritage, tries it out, and sees how it behaves in different situations.
 In other words, she does her research.
 We, too, spend our lives doing research—whether we realize it or not.
 For example, between Yelp!, Rotten Tomatoes, Consumer Reports, and Amazon reviews, it seems like we're always trying to find the best products and the best deals.
 When we have questions, we go to Wikipedia or ask Siri or Alexa for answers.
 Never in the history of the world have we had so many resources literally at our fingertips.

 "Google is turning 18 years old this year.
 I cannot believe it was just 19 years ago that I never researched anything ever."

 —Comedian Kellen Erskine, "Composed" Dry Bar Comedy on VidAngel